jcjolley/muddler/README.md

 ## Usage

 ```
- Usage: muddle [options] <file to muddle>

-  Options:
     -V, --version                output the version number
     -o, --out-file <filename>    the name of the output file
     -w, --watch                  watch the current directory for changes
     -W, --watch-dir <directory>  watch the provided directory for changes
     -d, --out-dir <directory>    what directory to save files to
-    -c, --config <filename>      the location of your config file (defaults to muddle.json in the cwd)
+    -c, --config <filename>      the location of your config file (defaults to muddle.json in the current directory)
     -v, --verbose                increase program verbosity.
 Good for debugging, or checking for sneaky hacks.
     -q, --quiet                  disable all program output
     -s, --skip-tests             skip tests if they exist
     -t, --test-dir <directory>   the directory to search for tests.
+    -R, --reporter <reporter>    Pass this in if you want to use a different mocha test reporter
     -h, --help                   output usage information
 ```